vlist/void/README.md

 tcp:127.0.0.1:9001
 unix:/tmp/vssock1
 ```
-the default socket neither could be reopened nor be killed.
+The default socket neither could be reopened nor be killed.
 ### exit
-simply exit the shell(close terminal only, won't shut down service)
+Simply exit the shell(close current terminal only, won't shut down service).
 ```shell
 void:>exit
 ```
 <br/>
-other commands are now reserved for further development.<br/>
+Other commands are now reserved for further development,<br/>
-see in voruntime/internal.go: internal
+see in voruntime/internal.go

 ## miscellaneous
 * voidshell and socketterminal(https://github.com/jlywxy/socketterminal) use the protocol of VT100 terminal.